-The Pascua Yaqui Tribe sought to afford victims of crime and domestic violence the maximum protection that the law provides when we enacted the provisions of TLOA and VAWA.
-On February 20, 2014, pursuant to VAWA 2013, the Pascua Yaqui Tribe began exercising Special Domestic Violence Criminal Jurisdiction over non-Indian perpetrators of domestic violence.
-On July 2, 2014, for the first time since 1978 when the U.S. Supreme Court stripped tribal governments of their criminal authority over non-Indians,1 the Pascua Yaqui Tribe obtained the first conviction of a non-Indian, a twenty-six year old Hispanic male, for the crime of domestic violence assault committed on our Reservation.
-Since that time, the Tribe has prosecuted a total of 22 non-Indian cases in 30 VAWA criminal investigations that have resulted in 8 criminal convictions.
-It is clear that the starting place to reverse historical jurisdictional problems and injustice in Indian Country is by empowering tribal justice systems.
-Tribes are in the best position to close Indian Country safe havens that are being exploited by lawbreakers.
-Local tribal government is the best option to protect Indian Country mothers, daughters, sisters, and brothers.
+On February 20, 2014, pursuant to VAWA 2013, the Pascua Yaqui Tribe was one of three Tribes to begin exercising Special Domestic Violence Criminal Jurisdiction (SDVCJ) over non-Indian perpetrators of domestic violence.
+On July 2, 2014, for the first time since 1978 when the U.S. Supreme Court stripped tribal governments of their criminal authority over non-Indians,2 the Pascua Yaqui Tribe obtained the first conviction of a non-Indian, a twenty-six year old Hispanic male, for the crime of domestic violence assault committed on the Pascua Yaqui Reservation.